 MAH Advising only has one interest in mind: you.

 Allegiances fade quickly.
 Do not let your firm use a U5 disclosure as leverage or a weapon to retain your clients.

-If you were terminated by your broker-dealer or RIA, or you know that a U5 termination is imminent, hiring MAH Advising now is critical to ensuring that your interests are represented.
+If you were terminated by your broker-dealer or RIA, or you know that a U5 expungement or termination is imminent, hiring MAH Advising now is critical to ensuring that your interests are represented.
 And if your firm is alleging regulatory or firm policy violations, this may be merely the first of many dominoes to fall in a much larger FINRA or SEC enforcement investigation.

 We can help address the following factors of concern:

 - Defamatory allegations entered on your U5 disclosure

 - Misrepresentation of the scenarios regarding your departure

 - Incorrect dispositions that are misleading as to which side initiated leaving